-Hong Kong infra fund seen in lead to buy Germany's Ista: sources
+Hong Kong infra fund seen in lead to buy Germany's Ista -sources

 CVC declined to comment, while CKI was not immediately available for comment.
 The other investors also declined to comment or were not immediately available for comment.

-Additional reporting by Alexander Hübner; Editing by Maria Sheahan
+$1 = 7.8074 Hong Kong dollars Additional reporting by Alexander Hübner; Editing by Maria Sheahan